Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Evaluation

-"The feedback was helpful because it drew attention to the missing step that I had no longer considered necessary." \end{quote} Overall, an in-depth analysis by two human raters revealed that the feedback was physically correct in 51 of 64 cases ($\approx 80\%$).
+"The feedback was helpful because it drew attention to the missing step that I had no longer considered necessary." \end{quote} \corr{Overall, an analysis of correctness by two human raters revealed} that the feedback was physically correct in 51 of 64 cases ($\approx 80\%$).
 However, the remaining 13 cases ($\approx 20\%$) contained 14 minor to substantial errors.
-Minor errors included calculation mistakes, while major errors included missing or incorrect terms, incorrect physical concepts or assumptions, inappropriate solution strategies, and misclassifications of correct alternative approaches as incorrect.
-Specifically, a student giving a rating of 1/5 wrote, \begin{quote}
+Minor errors included calculation errors, while major errors included missing or incorrect terms, incorrect physics concepts or assumptions, inappropriate solution strategies, and misclassifications of correct alternative approaches as incorrect. \revIII{Specifically, a rating of 1/5 was further explained: } \begin{quote}

 "My solution is correct.
 The coordinate system is implicitly assumed such that $y$ is parallel to the electric field and $x$ is vertical to it." \end{quote} This is one of the two cases in which a student’s correct approach was classified as incorrect by the feedback system because the axes were defined in an unconventional way by the students.
-Overall, errors in the feedback were noted by just two students in their written elaborations.
-Moreover, two students described the feedback as superficial.
+Overall, errors in the feedback were noted by just two students in their written elaborations. \revIII{Moreover, in two cases, the feedback was described as superficial.}